karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 In the above example, two regex URIs are defined, and both of these URIs contain a repeated escape sequence: `\d+{1,3}`.
-Because those two URIs are separated via a comma delimiter, we must escape any comma present in the regexes themselves to ensure Kong's Admin API does not interpret them as a separator.
+Because those two URIs are separated via a comma delimiter, we must escape any comma present in the regexes themselves to ensure Qordoba's Admin API does not interpret them as a separator.

 [Back to TOC](#table-of-contents)